alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-getting-hands-on-with-apples-foundation-models-framework.md

   - foundation-models
 ---

-The landscape of artificial intelligence is evolving quickly, and Apple’s introduction of the Foundation Models framework at WWDC25 marks a meaningful shift: generative AI is no longer confined to the cloud; it lives directly on the user’s device.
+The landscape of artificial intelligence is evolving quickly, and Apples introduction of the Foundation Models framework at WWDC25 marks a meaningful shift: generative AI is no longer confined to the cloud; it lives directly on the users device.

-This framework gives developers direct access to Apple’s on-device large language model through a clean, native Swift API.
-The model is designed for a wide spectrum of tasks—summarization, entity extraction, text understanding, and refinement—while also being capable of creative generation, such as dynamic dialogue or even producing full Swift data structures through *guided generation*.
+This framework gives developers direct access to Apples on-device large language model through a clean, native Swift API.
+The model is designed for a wide spectrum of tasks - summarization, entity extraction, text understanding, and refinement - while also being capable of creative generation, such as dynamic dialogue or even producing full Swift data structures through *guided generation*.
 It can also act autonomously, invoking custom code (“tools”) to perform specialized tasks within an app.

 ## Why on-device AI matters

-Apple’s approach is anchored in privacy.
-With Foundation Models, user data never leaves the device—there’s no round trip to external servers.
+Apples approach is anchored in privacy.
+With Foundation Models, user data never leaves the device.
+There's no round trip to external servers.
 This isn’t just a technical detail; it’s a design principle that fundamentally reshapes trust in AI-powered features.

 There’s also a practical upside.
 On-device inference is fast, responsive, and works offline.
 Streaming responses further reduce perceived latency, while the integration at the OS level means zero impact on app bundle size.